 He bought a small weekly paper in Tooting, south London, with a circulation of 700.
 Through launches and acquisitions Tindle Newspapers now has over 150 titles covering much of South and West England and Wales.

-Sir Ray says any success he may have achieved can be attributed to a dedicated staff led in recent years by Brian Doel and Wendy Craig and 30 superb general managers running their newspapers locally.
+Sir Ray says any success he may have achieved is attributed to a dedicated and loyal staff led in recent years by Brian Doel and Wendy Craig and superb Managing Directors and general managers who run their newspapers locally.

 Brian retired from the company in April 2014 and sadly died in August 2016.